godotengine/godot-docs/classes/class_audioeffectphaser.rst

 | *Getter* | get_range_min_hz()      |
 +----------+-------------------------+

-Determines the minimum frequency affected by the LFO modulations.
+Determines the minimum frequency affected by the LFO modulations, in Hz.
 Value can range from 10 to 10000.
 Default value: ``440hz``.

 .. _class_AudioEffectPhaser_property_rate_hz: